nvsx/t3install/guide/3-sitepackage.md

 We apply third solution.
 The "t3sitepackage" is a sitepackage created by Sitepackagebuilder (2.).
 But it also provides a composer snippet we will use to modify the composer.json file.

+## Get the sitepackage code

 ```sh
 $ git clone https://github.com/nvsx/t3sitepackage1.git
 $ mkdir ext
 $ mv t3sitepackage1/sitepackage ext
 $ cat t3sitepackage1/composer-snippet.txt
 ```

+## Give Composer the info about where to find the sitepackage

 Include these four lines of code at the beginning of composer.json.
 Composer.json then looks like so: